-The Audit Committee consists of all three Non-Executive Directors and is chaired by myself as an independent Non-Executive Director.
-The Audit Committee met on two occasions during the year and all members attended.
+The Audit Committee consists of the Chairman and two Non-Executive Directors and is chaired by myself as an independent Non-Executive Director.
+The Audit Committee met on two occasions during the year.

 Responsibilities

 The Audit Committee has terms of reference in place which have been formally approved by the Board and are made available at the AGM and on the Company's website.
 Its primary responsibilities include reviewing the effectiveness of the Group's internal control systems and monitoring the integrity of the Group's financial statements and external announcements of the Group's results.
 The Committee reports to the Board on all these matters.